g0v-network/domains/README.md

 # g0v.network domains

-For automating management of the `g0v.network` domain via config files.
+For automating management of some g0v-related domains via config files.

+The following damains can be managed here:
+- g0v.network
+- g0v.ca
+- c4nada.ca
+- t0ronto.ca

-Changing or adding DNS records in `main` branach of this repository with update the actual domain records.
+Changing or adding DNS records in `main` branch of this repository with update the actual domain records.

 Inspired by [`g0v/domain`][g0v/domain]